Adroiti/docs-for-code-review-tools/checkstyle-SimplifyBooleanReturn.md

 ## Description

 Checks for over-complicated boolean return statements.
-For example the following code
+For example the following code:

 ```java